fabiofalopes/rust_playground/README.md

-- Following the book.
+- Learning some rust by the book.
-- All projects with cargo new, delete .git.
+- All projects with cargo new
-- Just learning rust.
+- deleted .git each proj (:|)